Pyrdacor/Ambermoon/FileSpecs/Characters.md

 Monsters are grouped for fights.
 The file Monster_groups.amb contains all monster formations in the game.
 Each file consists of 18 uwords which represent the 18 tiles in combat where a monster can be placed starting at the upper-left and going line by line from left to right.

 Each uword can contain a monster index starting at 1 (0 = no monster).

+## Monster morale

+This isn't tested enough yet but a value of 100 will ensure that the monster will never flee.
+Therefore all bosses have a value of 100.
+The lower the value the higher the propability that the monster will flee.

+Some tests suggest that the value means something like this:

+If the combined monster hp (maybe of the same kind) in percent of the max combined monster hp is lower than the given value, the monster will start to flee.
+But likely with a lower propability if near that value and higher propability if near to 0% hp.

+If the combined monster hp is `h` and the max combined monster hp is `m` a possible formula for the retreat chance might be something like this:

+`chance = 100 - h * 100 / round(m * morale / 100)`

 ## NPCs and party members